XertroV/hair_trigger/README.md

 END;
 ```

-Note that these auto-generated `create_trigger` statements in the migration
+Note that these auto-generated `ht_create_trigger` statements in the migration
 contain the `:generated => true` option, indicating that they were created
 from the model definition.
 This is important, as the rake task will also
 generate appropriate drop/create statements for any model triggers that get